facebookarchive/contest/README.md

         "label": "some label",
         "parameters: {
             "executable": ["echo"],
-            "args": ["The first four letters of my name are {{ slice .Name 0 4 }}"] }"
+            "args": ["The first four letters of my FQDN are {{ slice .FQDN 0 4 }}"] }"
     }
 ...
 ```

 ConTest defines additional built-in functions in
 [pkg/test](pkg/test/functions.go).
-For example, to print the target name after
+For example, to print the target FQDN after
-capitalzing its letter, one can write:
+capitalzing its letters, one can write:

 ```
 ...